COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 1. ``` export PYTHONPATH="/home/ubuntu/road_to_wafflehouse"```
 2. ``` python -m src.road_to_waffle_house.main```

+**QUICK NOTE**
+Since our program uses tkinter to display gui, our program wil not run on an ec2 instance and a normal pc will be needed.

 **For deployment:**
 1. Files were sorting appropriately according to the layout given in class.